Panchikagupta05/Container-Orchestration-and-Automation/Containerized MySQL, Agile & Efficient/README.md

 📌 Prerequisites
 ✅ Install Docker on your system.
 ✅ Ensure Docker is running.
-✅ Create an SQL initialization script (e.g., Rakshan_demo.sql) with database and table definitions.
+✅ Create an SQL initialization script (e.g., Panchika_demo.sql) with database and table definitions.
 📂 Project Directory Structure
 Ensure your project directory is organized as follows:

 project-directory/
 │── Dockerfile
-│── Rakshan_demo.sql
+│── Panchika_demo.sql
 This structure keeps all necessary files in one place for an efficient setup.

 🛠 Step 1: Create a Dockerfile